-Research shows that if you focus on thankfulness instead of what you don't have, you'll start feeling better.
-Experts tell us to write down 3 things every day you are grateful for.
-Start a gratitude journal-it will not make you feel worse, but it could make you feel a lot better.
+Bractice gratitude.
+Research shows that if you focus on what you have instead of what you don't have, you'll start feeling better.
+Experts tell us to write down 3 things every day that you are grateful for.
+Start a gratitude journal- you'll be surprised that it could make you feel a lot better.
 Share this with others around you and spread gratitude.